threefoldfoundation/info_legal/wiki/definitions_legal.md

 - is a compute/storage server which provides IT Capacity as source for the Cloud Units
 - a TFNode is part of a Farming Pool
 - 3Nodes are owned by TF Farmers.
-- The TFNode runs the TF Operating System and TF Chain (TFC).
+- The TFNode runs the TF Operating System and TFChain (TFC).

 ## Cloud Units